 An important step that we have taken toward helping dyslexic children in their struggles with reading is to offer a package of workbooks designed by Dr. Kenneth A. Lane to help dyslexic people with reading proficiency.
 During a career that spanned four decades, Dr. Lane worked with thousands of children who were experiencing reading difficulties because of visual processing anomalies.
 He developed a series of exercises to aid children in increasing their processing speed and accuracy.
 Eventually he published the exercises in workbooks that have been used by optometrists and other specialists providing vision therapy.
 We have helped Dr. Lane to revise these workbooks to make them friendly for parents and caregivers to use with their children, arranging them in packages based on the nature of the visual problem that they address.
 One of those packages is a Dyslexia Package, which includes nine workbooks offered together at a discounted price.
 At a fraction of the cost, it is now possible for families to provide vision therapy for their children.

 Unfortunately, although people can learn to alleviate some of the symptoms of dyslexia, it is not a condition that can be cured.
-For those young children who struggle with it, we are also publishing some of our texts using a dyslexic-friendly font.
+For those young children who struggle with it, we are also publishing some of our books using a dyslexic-friendly font.
 We are publishing an increasing number of books in this font as special editions so that more children with reading difficulties can enjoy our offerings.

 For parents and educators concerned about meeting the educational needs of students with visual processing problems, Dr. Michael Postma has written a book that provides a great deal of guidance and useful information.
 The Inconvenient Student: Critical Issues in the Identification and Education of Twice-Exceptional Students explores a variety of disabilities and disorders and offers concrete ways that educators and parents can make accommodations for the students who have them.